Shuaib-8/MLOps-Health-Insurance-Project/README.md

 **Using ArgoCD for GitOps Deployment**

+**N.B.: Examples are illustrative only.
+To actually perform these and get the full benefit of ArgoCD, you will need to create a new repository and push the changes to it.
+You may want to fork this repository and use your own repository for the GitOps workflow.**

 Once ArgoCD is installed, configure an application via the ArgoCD UI with the following settings:

 | Setting | Value |